Table of Contents

 - Chemical companies

-The gas metering skids help to maintain the safety of the valuable machinery and equipment by filtering the gas, controlling the flow pressure, temperature, and velocity.
-In other words, the revenue of the gas production plant is calculated by using the gas metering skids.
+The gas metering skids help maintain the safety of valuable machinery and equipment by filtering the gas and controlling the flow pressure, temperature, and velocity.
+In other words, the revenue of the gas production plant is calculated using the gas metering skids.

-For metering installation and measurement of natural gas quantities, one must continually track the progress of a broad array of reports and standards that are published by various organizations.
+For metering installation and measurement of natural gas quantities, one must continually track the progress of various reports and standards that various organizations publish.
 E.g., the American Gas Association (AGA), American Petroleum Institute (API), and Gas Processors Association (GPA) or other local authorities.
-American Gas Association (AGA) reports detailing the specification, installation, and operation of meters that are approved for custody transfer in the American gas industry.
-AGA publishes reports and other organizations such as the API and the GPA publish standards and have adopted or endorsed AGA reports; this could cause some confusion.
+American Gas Association (AGA) reports detailing the specification, installation, and operation of meters approved for custody transfer in the American gas industry.
+AGA publishes reports, and other organizations, such as the API and the GPA, publish standards and have adopted or endorsed AGA reports; this could cause some confusion.

-Measurement personnel in natural gas pipeline and distribution utility companies must keep up-to-date of several AGA reports and at least one chapter in the API Manual of Petroleum Measurement Standards (MPMS), Chapter 21.1.
-These standards cover audit trail requirements for a gas measurement system as well as some orifice measurement calculations.
+Measurement personnel in natural gas pipeline and distribution utility companies must keep up-to-date with several AGA reports and at least one chapter in the API Manual of Petroleum Measurement Standards (MPMS), Chapter 21.1.
+These standards cover audit trail requirements for a gas measurement system and some orifice measurement calculations.
 In the U.S., end-user natural gas operating companies typically require manufacturers of gas measurement devices (e.g., flow computers) to pass testing by a third-party laboratory such as Colorado Experiment Engineering Station Inc. (CEESI) or Southwest Research Institute® (SwRI®).

-In other regions of the world, countries use the International Organization for Standardization (ISO) publications such as ISO 5167.
-Some countries maintain their own, unique measurement standards.
+In other regions, countries use the International Organization for Standardization (ISO) publications such as ISO 5167.
+Some countries maintain their own unique measurement standards.
 For instance, China uses a modified version of AGA3 for orifice metering applications.